MineVinyl

 Give your pack a name and description using the Pack Details fields.
 The name is used as the filename of the downloaded zip and appears in Minecraft's resource pack list.
 The description appears below the pack name in-game.

-Step 4 — Generate and download
+Step 4 — Generate and download the Java .zip

 Click Generate Resource Pack.
 The tool assembles the zip file in your browser and your download starts immediately.
 The zip contains: